jonathanulco/laurakalbag-dot-com/content/posts/you-wont-believe-what-happens-next/index.md

 If a friend or acquaintance has used the Find Friends functionality, or used Facebook Messenger on their phone, they gave Facebook access to their Contacts.
 Facebook uses those names, email addresses, and phone numbers to build their shadow profiles.

-{{< imgsrcset src="088.jpg" alt="Screenshot of all the different input forms for Facebook’s Find Friends, including email addresses and passwords" >}}
+{{< img src="088.jpg" alt="Screenshot of all the different input forms for Facebook’s Find Friends, including email addresses and passwords" >}}

 The following quote is nearly four years old: